tschuelia/Pandora/docs/getting_started.rst

    :width: 700

 Pandora further reports some summary statistics of the support values for all samples.
 The support values are values between 0 and 1, the higher the better.
-The lowest support value is 0.94 so we could say that all samples are stable in terms of their projections across all bootstrap replicates.
+The lowest support value is 0.98 so we could say that all samples are stable in terms of their projections across all bootstrap replicates.
 The reason why they are not all 1, despite a Pandora Stability of 1 makes sense if we again look at the plot above.
-The samples are in general projected pretty close to each other in both bootstraps, but there is some distortion so the support values are not exactly 1.
+The samples are in general projected pretty close to each other in both bootstraps, but there is a small distortion so the support values are not exactly 1.